As top U.S. retailers drown in goods, rotation to services picks up inflation slack

 Inflation for goods has eased as expected, with demand falling and growing evidence that the supply-chain problems that bedeviled the global economy last year are improving.

-Shipping costs are falling, port backlogs are easing, and a New York Fed index of overall supply chain stress eased through May, resuming improvement seen at the start of the year.
+Shipping costs and port backlogs are easing, and a New York Fed index of overall supply chain stress eased through May, resuming improvement seen at the start of the year.

+Monthly e-commerce data from Adobe, released Thursday, showed inflation for goods purchased online eased in May to a 2% annual rate, down from a March peak of 3.6%.
+Prices fell on a month to month basis for 10 of the 18 categories tracked by the company.
+Rising online prices were a hallmark of the COVID goods binge.

 But services are taking up the slack.
-Excluding energy-related services, inflation for "core" services has accelerated for eight months straight, and its share of overall inflation has risen also.
+Excluding energy-related services, inflation for "core" services has accelerated for eight months straight, and their share of overall inflation has risen also.

 So far that has not clearly dented consumer spending, though "real" purchases adjusted for inflation may have slipped a bit, according to a Bank of America Institute study of credit card spending.